vanus-labs/docs/content/introduction/use-cases.md

 In conclusion, Vanus provides developers with a powerful platform to build a variety of event-driven systems, including data pipelines, connections between SaaS, cloud services, and job scheduling.
 With Vanus, you can streamline your workflow and automate repetitive tasks to save time and increase productivity.
-To learn more about these and other use cases, please visit [our blog](https://www.vanus.ai/blog/).
-We are constantly updating our blog with new use cases and best practices to help you get the most out of [Vanus](https://www.Vanus.ai).
+To learn more about these and other use cases, please visit [our blogs](https://www.vanus.ai/blog/).
+We are constantly updating our blogs with new use cases and best practices to help you get the most out of [Vanus](https://www.Vanus.ai).